-Regular Payroll: Assessment is staffed with eight full-time positions.
-Regular payroll reflects anticipated merit increases as well as the funding of a Staff Assistant mid-year.
+Regular Payroll: Assessment is staffed with seven full-time positions.
+Regular payroll reflects anticipated merit increases.

-Temporary Payroll: This appropriation funded a part-time Staff Assistant to perform personal property audits and ensure all personal property is discovered and listed, and has been reclassified to a full time position in fiscal year 2023.
+Temporary Payroll: This appropriation is for a part-time Staff Assistant to perform personal property audits and ensure all personal property is discovered and listed.